savonet/blog/_posts/2024-10-11-a-faster-liquidsoap-part-deux.md

 process_private_memory="72.14 MB", \
 process_swapped_memory="0 B"}
 ```
-Not only is it much faster to run but it also uses `5x` less memory!
+Not only is it much faster to run but it also uses `5x` less memory and reaches levels close to what `1.3.3` used to consume!

 The reason is rooted in our [previous post](2024-06-13-a-faster-liquidsoap) about caching: script type-checking is
 very resource intensive so, when loading the script from the cache, we avoid an initial step that requires a lot